-CPotential (the new name for The London Centre for Children with Cerebral Palsy) is a registered charity.
-Visit our new website for full details of our services.
+CPotential is the new name for The London Centre for Children with Cerebral Palsy).
+Please visit our new website for full details of our services.

 With Conductive Education at our core, we offer a range of Early Intervention and other services to help individuals grow in confidence and skills so that they can achieve their potential and live as independently as possible now and in the future.

 We work with children and young people aged 0-14 who have movement disorders or global development delay caused by conditions such as cerebral palsy or acquired brain injury.
 We can also help children and adults with other conditions or disabilities.
 Please feel free to contact us with any queries.

 We offer a range of one-to-one and group Early Intervention and Sessional Services to meet the needs of children with different abilities.
 By addressing needs as early as possible we can help your child gain the vital skills they need as they grow older.

 We use the principles of Conductive Education as part of a holistic approach including speech and language therapy and music therapy to help each child:

 - develop their mobility, motor, sensory, communication, emotional, problem-solving and self-help skills

 - take an active part in the learning process.